temporalio/helm-charts/README.md

     temporaltest . --timeout 15m
 ```

-This configuration consumes limited resources and it is useful for small scale test deployments (such as minikube).
+This configuration consumes limited resources and it is useful for small scale tests (such as using minikube).

 Below is an example of an enviroment installed in this configuration: